TeradonGenesis/chargeplus-next-app/README.md

 ### Repo

-The github repo is available at: https://github.com/TeradonGenesis/chargeplus-assessment
+The python flask github repo is available at: https://github.com/TeradonGenesis/chargeplus-assessment

-The github repo is available at: https://github.com/TeradonGenesis/chargeplus-next-app
+The NextJS app github repo is available at: https://github.com/TeradonGenesis/chargeplus-next-app

 ### Installation